ViaVersion/VIAaaS/README.md

 #### Can I use it to connect to .onion Minecraft hidden servers?

 - You can use .onion addresses if the instance is proxying the backend connections to TOR.
-Note that VIAaaS may log your requests, and that your DNS queries may be unencrypted.
+Note that VIAaaS may log your requests, and that your DNS queries may be sent unencrypted.

 #### Can you support more versions / Is there some alternative?